swcarpentry-ja/carpentries-coc/topic_folders/governance/bylaws.md

 ## 8. Committees

 ### Committee Formation
-Committees are organized by the Executive Council to carry out specific tasks as delegated on an ongoing basis.
-Task forces are similar in that they perform specific tasks, but on a short-term basis (e.g., a year or less) and may be organized by staff.
+Committees are organised by the Executive Council to carry out specific tasks as delegated on an ongoing basis.
+Task forces are similar in that they perform specific tasks, but on a short-term basis (e.g., a year or less) and may be organised by staff.
 Both committees and task forces are overseen by staff, although the Executive Council may request quarterly reports on each group’s activities.

 ## 9. Staff

 ### Executive Director
 The Executive Director acts as the Chief Executive Officer of The Carpentries in accordance with its vision and mission as overseen by the Executive Council.
 The Executive Director provides oversight and overall management, planning, vision and leadership for all aspects of The Carpentries including programs, finances, resource development, human resources, member services, communications, and Executive Council development.
-The Executive Director assumes a leadership role in partnering with collaborating organizations, businesses, universities, foundations, government agencies, other nonprofits and supporters.
+The Executive Director assumes a leadership role in partnering with collaborating organisations, businesses, universities, foundations, government agencies, other nonprofits and supporters.
 The Executive Director works with the Executive Council to establish vision, policies, strategic focus, priorities, and general scope of programs The Carpentries will deliver, and communicates on progress towards these goals via an annual report.

 The Executive Council is responsible for advertising and interviewing for the position of Executive Director.
 A majority vote of the Executive Council is required to hire or remove the Executive Director from their position.